A Minor Metal Merchant’s Diary

 Finally, fiddly, fraud

 Since re-booting the family business in 1992, I have managed to escape bad debt, despite giving and receiving great trust.
 But in July, when I should rather have been holidaying, I succumbed to my love of France by being seduced by a company who needed 500 kgs of Cobalt.
-Who the hell would use such a small amount of Cobalt as a means to steal?
+Who on earth would use such a small amount of Cobalt as a means to steal?
 But this they did.
 The company checked out on Dun & Bradstreet, the persons appeared to have an address, and were professional in their enquiry.
-So, I brushed aside a couple of petty worries – the fact that they had only one landline, and no mobile numbers, the fact that I broke my rule of always meeting every customer.
+So, we brushed aside a couple of petty worries – the fact they had only one landline, and no mobile numbers, the fact I broke my rule of meeting every customer before trading.
 Well, we live and learn.
-We might have lost 38,500 Euros but have got to know a very nice French debt collector in France who studied at Kingston University just near our office.
+We might have lost Euros 38,500 but have got to know a very nice French debt collector in France who studied at Kingston University just near our office.
 Such is life.
 It could have been worse.

 Published October 3rd 2018 on www.lord-copper.com